EMPZsolt/my-second-project/README.md

  ### Code Used
  The constant elements, the event listeners for the buttons and the playGame function come from the CodeInstitute sample portfolio project.
  ### Content
-- The basic structure for the HTML and the basic sytle comes from the CodeInstitute sample portfolio project.
+- The basic structure for the HTML and the some sytle comes from the CodeInstitute sample portfolio project.
+- The icons in the header were taken from Font Awesome.
  ### Media
  - The [introductory image](https://www.vecteezy.com/vector-art/691497-rock-paper-scissors-neon-icons) is from a public website.
  - I cut the various items from the introductory picture.